anyscale/madewithml.github.io/docs/courses/applied-ml/objective.md

     A proven way to identify the key objective is to think about the problem from the **user's perspective** so that we're positioned to think about the underlying issue as opposed to technological shortcomings.

 ## Application
-In our application, we have a set of projects (with tags) that users search for (using tags).
+In our application, we have a set of [projects](https://raw.githubusercontent.com/GokuMohandas/applied-ml/main/datasets/projects.json){:target="_blank"} (with tags) that users search for (using tags).

 ```json
 {